National

 The CDC says symptoms usually begin one to eight weeks after exposure to an infected rodent.

-Many patients with hantavirus pulmonary syndrome are hospitalized once breathing problems begin, and severe cases can quickly become life-threatening.
+Many people with HPS are hospitalized once breathing problems begin, and severe cases can quickly become life-threatening.

-Because symptoms can worsen rapidly, the CDC recommends seeking medical care if someone develops flu-like symptoms after possible exposure to rodents or rodent waste.
+Because symptoms can worsen rapidly, the CDC recommends seeking medical care if you develop flu-like symptoms after exposure to rodents or rodent waste.

 How can I protect myself from hantavirus?